ilhamaulanap/ilhamaulanap/README.md

 - 👋 Hi, I’m @ilhamaulanap
-- 👀 I’m Data Engineer
+- 👀 I’m a Data Engineer
-- 🌱 I’m currently learning Apache Kafka (Data Engineer) & Kubernets (Cloud Infrastructure)
+- 🌱 I’m currently learning Apache Kafka, DBT & Kubernetes
-- 💞️ I’m looking to collaborate on Data Science Project
+- 💞️ I’m looking to collaborate on Data Science & Data Engineering Project

 <!---
 ilhamaulanap/ilhamaulanap is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.